310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kuro %}
 Haha.
-Y’see, that day there was a typhoon, lil’ miss and I talked about a bunch of things while I took her home.
+Y’see, that day there was a typhoon, li’l miss and I talked about a bunch of things while I took her home.

 I got curious about that name she mentioned, so I tried to ask her about it.